Neuroesthetics: Isolation

 Isolating a single visual cue helps the organism allocate attention to the output of a single module, thereby allowing it to more effectively enjoy the peak shift along the dimensions represented in that module.
 In other words, there is a need to isolate the desired visual form before that aspect is amplified.
 This is why an outline drawing or sketch is sometimes more effective as art than an original color photograph.
 For example, a cartoonist may exaggerate certain facial features which are unique to the character and remove other forms which it shares such as skin tones.
 This efficiency prevents non-unique features from detracting from the image.
 This is why one can predict that an outline drawing would be more aesthetically pleasing than a color photograph.

-The viewers attention is drawn towards this single area allowing one's attention to be focused on this source of information.
+The viewer's attention is drawn towards this single area allowing one's attention to be focused on this source of information.
 Enhancements introduced by the artist more carefully noted resulting in the amplification of limbic system activation and reinforcement.